Frequently Asked Questions With Answers About Central Government Health Scheme (CGHS)

-- They also have the option to availing FMA for OPD treatment and CGHS only for IPD treatments after making the required subscriptions as per CGHS guidelines.
+They also have the option to avail of FMA for OPD treatment and CGHS only for IPD treatments after making the required subscriptions as per CGHS guidelines.

 28) I have retired from Delhi.
 Now I want to settle at city where no CGHS facility is available.
 How do I cover my family for medical care?